cusspvz/openwrt-builder.docker/README.md

 LTC: MFyux9RBvgjy79iQDgtegYMkJbUqiC27i7
 ETH: 0xa2b5Be27d03916E48Ae445A48d784B0E3cBD825a
 ETC: 0xC4b531135a381d2A91F718249eb33a90f187B231
-BTC-CASH: qpyme0065wt6c37jart8dn7fy8ldwua74spr2s7vy0
+BTC-CASH: LOL

 Thanks

 ## Credits

-Thanks to the user [jandelgado](https://github.com/jandelgado) for his work on the docker builder and the docker compiler.
+Thanks to [jandelgado](https://github.com/jandelgado) for his work on the docker builder and the docker compiler.

 This exists thanks to: